fschmid56/EfficientAT/README.md

 We also take into account memory-efficient inference in MobileNets as described in [15].

 The plot below compares the trend in peak memory requirement between different CNNs.
 We use the file [peak_memory.py](helpers/peak_memory.py) to determine the peak memory.
+The memory requirement is calculated assuming a 10 seconds audio snippet and fp16 representation for all models.

 We will extend this script to incorporate:
-* size of possible residual connections
+* size of possible residual connections for models other than our MobileNets
 * partially materialized expanded channel representation in inverted residual block (main building block in MobileNet)

 ![Model Performance vs. Memory Complexity](/images/mem_comp.png)